 You Have To Try This Amazing Side-Dish!

-Parsnips were a staple food in Europe until potatoes were introduced by Americans in the late nineteenth century.
+Did you know that parsnips were a staple food in Europe until potatoes were introduced by Americans in the late nineteenth century?

 Parsnips are lower in calories and have a higher content of fiber and folic acid than potatoes, while potatoes contain around fifty percent more protein and Vitamin C than parsnips.
 Also, both parsnips and potatoes are good sources of a number of B vitamins, so this dish is a double whammy of energy!
 Not only is this a great nutritional marriage; but also a tasty one!

 Substitute this for traditional mashed potatoes and let us know what you think!

 Prep time: 15 minutes, Cook time: 30 minutes

 - 1 1/2 pounds potato (Yukon gold work well)

 - 1/3 cup milk (both dairy and nut milk work fine)

 - 1/2 teaspoon sea salt plus 2 teaspoons sea salt added to boiling water